-The costs of developing the outline business case have been managed from within existing resources, including a £50k revenue grant from the Department for Transport.

-In advance of submission of the SOBC to the MCA, work will continue on the financial case - which will include confirmation of the level of the local contribution to the programme from project sponsors as well as their commitment to any ongoing revenue support.
+The costs of developing the business case have been managed from within existing resources, including a £50,000 revenue grant from the DfT.
+Confirmation of the level of the local contribution to the programme from project sponsors as well as their commitment to any ongoing revenue support will be provided in advance of submission of the bid.